Contact Us

 • Exceptional intelligence and trainability

-• Loving, adaptable nature suited for any lifestyle
+• Loving, adaptable nature suited for many lifestyles

 Are All Labradoodles the Same?

-F1 = First cross between a Lab X Poodle F1b = F1 X Poodle
+F1 = First cross between a Lab and a Poodle

 Contact Labradoodle Corral, the Midwest’s authority on Australian Labradoodles, for more information or to inquire about puppies available for adoption.